On this page

 For example, you want to group your users based on what organization they're in by using an 'orgId'.
 Joe is in 'orgId' '10', and Sue is in 'orgId' '15'.
 Sue and Joe both perform a certain event.
 You can query their organizations in the Event Segmentation Chart.

-Setting a group also sets the groupType:groupName as a user property, and overwrites any existing groupName value set for that user's groupType, and the corresponding user property value. groupType is a string, and groupName can be either a string or an array of strings to indicate that a user is in multiple groups.
+Setting a group also sets the groupType:groupName as a user property, overwrites any existing groupName value set for that user's groupType, and overwrites the corresponding user property value. groupType is a string. groupName can be either a string or an array of strings to indicate that a user is in multiple groups.

 If Joe is in 'orgId' '10' and '16', then the groupName would be '["10", "16"]'.
 Here is what your code might look like:

 You can also use logEvent to set event-level groups.
-This means that the group designation only applies for the specific event being logged and doesn't persist on the user unless you explicitly set it with setGroup:
+The group designation only applies for the specific event you log and doesn't persist on the user unless you explicitly set it with setGroup:

 Group identify